icerpc/icerpc-docs/pages/slice/encoding/operation.md

 encoded first.
 For each tagged argument:

 - if the argument value is not set, nothing is encoded
-- otherwise, the argument is encoded as a [tag record](encoding-only-constructs#tag-record)
+- otherwise, the argument is encoded like a [tagged field]

-Unlike the encoding of tagged fields in classes, the encoding of tagged arguments does not end with the tag end marker.
+Unlike the encoding of tagged fields in classes, the encoding of tagged arguments does not end with a tag end marker.
 {% /slice1 %}

 {% slice2 %}
+## Non-stream encoding

 The arguments of an operation are encoded as a [segment].
 The body of this segment corresponds to a virtual [struct] with a field for each non-stream operation parameter, in the same order.

 Tagged parameters are mapped to tagged fields in the virtual struct.

-### Stream encoding
+## Stream encoding

-The stream argument, if present, is encoded immediately after after the segment holding the non-stream arguments.
+The stream argument, if present, is encoded immediately after the segment holding the non-stream arguments.

 If the stream parameter type has a fixed size as far as the Slice encoding is concerned (e.g., an `int32`), the stream is encoded as successive elements without any demarcation.